mmilano/SidePanelCollapse/README.md

 ## Installation Options

-Two options are available to install and use SidePanelCollapse in your own project.
+Two options are available to install and use SidePanelCollapse in your own project:
+1. using external linked files
+1. incorporating the source into your build process

-### Option A: External Linked Files
+### Option 1: External Linked Files

 This is the simplest way of using SidePanelCollapse: the javascript and CSS files are added to the HTML page(s) as external resources.